robertmand/FAIR-DaSH/_episodes/ep1.md

 objectives:
 - Illustrate the main concept of FAIR
 keypoints:
-- After this lesson, you can explain:
+- After this lesson, you can explain
 - What is FAIR?
 - What is the difference between FAIRness and FAIRification of data?
 ---